-Note that this manual is not meant to provide an exhaustive study of the 68HC12 family of microcontrollers, but rather to help you get started using the Adapt812DXLT microcontroller board as a learning and application development tool for 68HC812A4, whether you're a beginner or an expert.
-If you are a beginner, you will benefit from additional material listed in the Reference section of this manual, and links provided on both the Resource page and the Applications page of our website (see back cover for URL).
+Note that this manual is not meant to provide an exhaustive study of the 68HC12 family of microcontrollers, but rather to help you get started using the Adapt812MAX microcontroller board as a learning and application development tool for 68HC812A4, whether you're a beginner or an expert.
+If you are a beginner, you will benefit from additional material listed in the Reference section of this manual, and links provided on the Resource page of our website (see back cover for URL).
 You will find Motorola's 68HC11 Reference Manual an invaluable guide to the workings of the 68HC12, since most of the subsystems of the 68HC12 work the same way as their 68HC11 counterparts.
-You should also make sure to get the 68HC812A4 databook and CPU12 Reference Manual from Motorola Literature.

-If you have internet access, make sure to subscribe to our techart-micros discussion forum (details on Tech Support webpage).
-This free service allows you to network with other customers using this product, and receive important notices regarding new products, bug fixes, and software upgrades.
-EEPROM-resident MXFlash utility moves out of the way, down to \$1000, and the reset vector will be fetched from the topmost block of Flash.
+If you have internet access, make sure to subscribe to our free techart-micros discussion group (details on Tech Support webpage).
+This free service allows you to network with other users, and receive important notices regarding new products, bug fixes, and software upgrades.